-Form Description Who files Number needed/Where to file 460 Recipient Committee Campaign Statement.
+Form Description Who files Number needed/Where to file use car bal car coi Recipient Committee Campaign Statement.
 Form 460 is used by state and local recipient committees, including: candidates, officeholders, and their controlled committees; ballot measure committees; primarily formed candidate/officeholder committees; and general purpose County Offices, Supervisors File original & 1 copy with County Clerk; 1 copy w/home county if different; File original and 1 copy w/county w/most voters with a copy to home county. committees who have filed a Form 410 and have raised or spent \$2,000 or more in a calendar year.
 State Legislative; Judges File original and 1 copy with SOS; 1 copy w/home county if different.
 496 24-Hour Independent Expenditure Report.
 Independent expenditures that total in the aggregate \$1,000 or more to support or oppose a single candidate for elective state or local office or a single state or local ballot measure must be reported as 24-hour independent expenditures during the 90 days immediately preceding the election in which the candidate or measure will be voted on.
 Local Committees File original & 1 copy with Elections; 1 copy with county of domicile, if different.
 File Form 496 by fax, guaranteed overnight delivery, or personal delivery.
 Regular mail may not be used.
 File within 24 hours of making expenditure.
 State Committees File form 496 electronically with the Secretary of State 497 24-Hour Contribution Report.
 State and local committees making or receiving contribution(s) that total in the aggregate \$1,000 or more in the 90 days before an election.
 Local Committees File original & 1 copy with Elections; 1 copy w/county w/most voters; 1 copy w/home county if different.
 Committees reporting contributions of \$5,000 or more in connection with a state ballot measure.
+State candidates and state ballot measure committees that receive \$5,000 or more at any time other than a 90-day election cycle.
 State Committees File original and 1 copy with SOS; 2 copies w/home county if different.
-State candidates and state ballot measure committees that receive \$5,000 or more at any time other than a 90-day election cycle.
 The form 497 must be filed by fax, guaranteed overnight delivery service, or personal delivery.
 File within 24 hours of making contribution.